muan/emoji/CONTRIBUTING.md

 Once foreman is running you can visit http://localhost:4001 to view the site.

-When you're done hit `ctrl + c` to stop everything.
+When you're done, press `ctrl + c` to stop everything.

 ## Commiting, sending the pull request

-- It's preferred if when you are adding a keyword to one specific emoji, use that emoji, or a relevant emoji as the commit message.
+- It's preferred that when adding a keyword to one specific emoji, you use that emoji or a relevant emoji as the commit message.
 For example: [`2a34a84`](https://github.com/muan/emoji/commit/2a34a84576ec1565587bb78ff465844c835819ad)

 - Make sure you have a good description in the pull request if your changes contain more than keyword changes.<br>
   :x: `Update html`<br>